Extensions of some results of Jovovic and Dhar: Introduction

 Recently, Dhar \cite{dhar2021proofs} studied the statistic $a_m(n)$ (\href{https://oeis.org/A117989}{A117989}), which counts the number of partitions of $n$ where the smallest part occurs at least $m$ times, for $m=2$.
 He proved the following proposition using both analytic and combinatorial methods. \begin{proposition}[Formula 1, \cite{dhar2021proofs}] For all natural numbers $n$, we have

 \end{proposition} He further proved the following result combinatorially. \begin{proposition}[Formula 2, \cite{dhar2021proofs}] For all natural numbers $n$, we have

-where $p(m,n)$ is the number of partitions of $m$ with fixed difference between the largest and smallest parts equal to $n$. \end{proposition} The function $p(n,t)$ was studied by Andrews, Beck and Robbins \cite{andrews-pams} who gave a generating function for it.
+where $p(m,n)$ is the number of partitions of $m$ with fixed difference between the largest and smallest parts equal to $n$. \end{proposition} The function $p(m,n)$ was studied by Andrews, Beck and Robbins \cite{andrews-pams} who gave a generating function for it.

-In this paper we present two generalizations of Proposition \ref{prop1} to $a_m(n)$, from which Proposition \ref{prop1} follows as corollaries.
+In this paper we present two generalizations of Proposition \ref{prop1} to $a_m(n)$, from which Proposition \ref{prop1} follows as a corollary.
 The first generalization is proved combinatorially and is given below. \begin{theorem} For all $n\geq1$ and $m\geq2$, we have